adrianegraphene/blog/mining-responses-attention.md

 1. More businesses are created everyday.
 Those businesses want your feedback so they can grow and beat the incumbent players in their space.
 ![From messages to entertainment...
 Here's a small chart of all the different ways our attention gets used every minute!
 It shows things such as 15.2 million texts and 210 million emails sent every minute](https://fyncom-static-files.s3.us-west-1.amazonaws.com/pitch-deck/FynCom_PitchDeck_Q32022-Rewards_Page_02.png)

-2. Technological tools/services are making it 10x easier for businessses to automate sequences of emails, calls, texts, DMs, etc. to their "prospects".
+2. Technological tools/services are making it 10x easier for businesses to automate sequences of emails, calls, texts, DMs, etc. to their "prospects".
 These sequences can have anywhere from 6 to 20 actions associated with them.

-The exponential rise in our technology and simliar rise in population of people/businesses make it incredibly difficult for even the best national institutions to get the responses they used to get.
+The exponential rise in our technology and similar rise in population of people/businesses make it incredibly difficult for even the best national institutions to get the responses they used to get.
 ![This shows an average 56% decline in response rates over 20 years from national institutes like the American National Election Studies and Pew Research Center](https://fyncom-static-files.s3.us-west-1.amazonaws.com/pitch-deck/FynCom_PitchDeck_Q32022-Rewards_Page_03.png)

 ## Why should I care?